Major Depressive Disorder and Addiction

 Paying for Treatment

-At Laguna Treatment Hospital, we understand that determining finances for addiction treatment can feel overwhelming.
+At Laguna Treatment Center, we understand that determining finances for addiction treatment can feel overwhelming.
 By contacting us, we can not only help you get the answers you need, but we can also help you determine which kinds of rehab payment options may be best for you.
 If you are insured, we will work with you to determine if you can use your insurance to pay for rehab.
 You can get started on this process right now by filling out our

-Dual Diagnosis Treatment at Laguna Treatment Hospital
+Dual Diagnosis Treatment at Laguna Treatment Center

 It is possible to feel better, mend relationships, and live life to the fullest once again.
 Start addiction treatment today by calling our Orange County medical detox facility at and beginning your journey to improved mental health and sobriety.